paulrayner/exploreddd.github.com/src/speakers/dan-bergh-jonsson.md

       <h2 class="speaker-subheader"><strong>biography</strong></h2>

-      <p class="copy">Agile aficionado; Domain Driven Design enthusiast; code quality craftsman, with a long time interest in security.
-The combination made Dan use quality practices from DDD to adress application security issues - thus being one of the founders of the field Domain Driven Security around 2009.
-Partner at Swedish consultancy Omegapoint.</p>
+      <p class="copy">Agile aficionado, Domain Driven Design enthusiast and code quality craftsman with a long time interest in security.
+The combination made Dan use quality practices from DDD to address application security issues - thus being one of the founders in the field of Domain Driven Security circa 2009.
+I am also a partner at Swedish consultancy Omegapoint.</p>

-      <p class="copy">Numerous presentation over the last fifteen years including internationally renowned conferences such as JavaPolis, QCon, Jfokus, OPKoKo, Devoxx, and JavaZone.</p>
+      <p class="copy">I have also given numerous presentations over the last fifteen years including internationally renowned conferences such as JavaPolis, QCon, Jfokus, OPKoKo, Devoxx, and JavaZone.</p>

-      <p class="copy">Co-authoring upcoming book Secure by Design together with Daniel Deogun and Daniel Sawano.</p>
+      <p class="copy">I am Co-authoring the upcoming book "Secure by Design" together with <a href="daniel-deogun.html">Daniel Deogun</a> and Daniel Sawano.</p>

       <h2 class="speaker-subheader"><strong>Domain Primitives in Action - Making it Secure by Design</strong></h2>

-      <p class="copy">What are the basic blocks of which you build a domain?
-It is probably not integers, strings, and floats.
+      <p class="copy">What are the basic blocks with which you build a domain?
+It is probably not integers, strings and floats.
 Instead it might be things such as “room number,” “track,” or “time slot.”
-They might be simple, they might be complex, but they are the simplest things that still makes sense in your domain - these are your domain primitives.</p>
+They might be simple; they might be complex, but they are the simplest things that still makes sense in your domain.
+These are your domain primitives.</p>

-      <p class="copy">Obviously, value objects are a feasible way of implementing many domain primitives.
-But certainly not all value objects are primitives.
-In this session, we’ll dive into what domain primitives are and how they enable solutions that make your code secure by design.
-In addition, we’ll show how domain primitives in combination with context mapping gives a powerful way to clean up legacy code.
+      <p class="copy">Obviously, value objects are a feasible way of implementing many domain primitives, however, not all value objects are primitives.
+In this session, we will dive into what domain primitives are and how they enable solutions that make your code secure by design.
+In addition, we will show how domain primitives in combination with context mapping yields a powerful way to clean up legacy code.
 We cover some concrete patterns that you can start using immediately.</p>

-      <p class="copy">This presentation is partly based on material from upcoming book Secure by Design by Dan Bergh Johnsson, Daniel Deogun, and Daniel Sawano.</p>
+      <p class="copy">This presentation is partly based on material from our upcoming book, "Secure by Design", by <a href="dan-bergh-jonsson.html">Dan Bergh Johnsson</a>, <a href="daniel-deogun.html">Daniel Deogun</a>, and Daniel Sawano.</p>

 </p>